Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 In November 2022, we finally added the components and made tweaks to existing design tokens.

-In 2024, we made another major update to the website by switching from Stencil to Storybook to better manage components.
+In 2024, we made another major update to the website by switching from Stencil to Storybook to better manage our components.

 Some of the templates in the Figma file for the Feelgood Design System.